gamertjb/MFC/docs/documentation/case.md

 - `t_step_start` and `t_step_end` define the time steps at which the simulation starts and ends.

-`t_step_save` is the time step interval for data output during simulation.
+`t_step_save` is the time step interval for data output during simulation and must be greater than `0`.
 To newly start the simulation, set `t_step_start = 0`.
 To restart the simulation from $k$-th time step, set `t_step_start = k`; see [Restarting Cases](running.md).